-Our products are also susceptible to increasing competition from generics and biosimilars in many markets.
-Generic versions of drugs and biosimilars are likely to be sold at substantially lower prices than branded products.
-Accordingly, the introduction of generic or biosimilar versions of our marketed products, as well as lower-priced competing products, likely would significantly reduce both the price that we receive for such marketed products and the volume of products that we sell, which may have an adverse impact on our results of operations.
+Our products are also susceptible to increasing competition in many markets from generics, biosimilars, prodrugs and other products approved under alternative regulatory pathways.
+Generic versions of drugs, biosimilars, prodrugs and other products approved under alternative regulatory pathways are likely to be sold at substantially lower prices than branded products.
+Accordingly, the introduction of such products, as well as other lower-priced competing products, may significantly reduce both the price that we receive for such marketed products and the volume of products that we sell, which negatively impacts our revenues.

 In the MS market, we face intense competition as the number of products and competitors continues to expand.
-Due to our significant reliance on sales of our MS products, our business may be harmed if we are unable to successfully compete in the MS market.
+Due to our significant reliance on sales of our MS products, including TECFIDERA, our business may be harmed if we are unable to successfully compete in the MS market.
 More specifically, our ability to compete, maintain and grow our share in the MS market may be adversely affected due to a number of factors, including:

-- the introduction of more efficacious, safer, less expensive or more convenient alternatives to our MS products, including our own products and products of our collaborators; - the introduction of lower-cost biosimilars, follow-on products or generic versions of branded MS products sold by our competitors, and the possibility of future competition from generic versions or prodrugs of existing therapeutics or from off-label use by physicians of therapies indicated for other conditions to treat MS patients; - patient dynamics, including the size of the patient population and our ability to attract new patients to our therapies; - damage to physician and patient confidence in any of our MS products or to our sales and reputation as a result of label changes or adverse experiences or events that may occur with patients treated with our MS products; - inability to obtain appropriate pricing and reimbursement for our MS products compared to our competitors in key international markets; or - · our ability to obtain and maintain patent, data or market exclusivity for our MS products.
+- the introduction of more efficacious, safer, less expensive or more convenient alternatives to our MS products, including our own products and products of our collaborators; - the introduction of lower-cost biosimilars, follow-on products, generic versions of branded MS products, prodrugs or products approved under other alternative regulatory pathways, or the off-label use by physicians of therapies indicated for other conditions to treat MS patients; - patient dynamics, including the size of the patient population and our ability to attract new patients to our therapies; - damage to physician and patient confidence in any of our MS products or to our sales and reputation as a result of label changes or adverse experiences or events that may occur with patients treated with our MS products; - inability to obtain appropriate pricing and reimbursement for our MS products compared to our competitors in key international markets; or - · our ability to obtain and maintain patent, data or market exclusivity for our MS products.